ebenezermtc/ebenezermtc.github.io/_posts/2016-10-01-Basketball.markdown

 Entrance fee is $10

-For more infocation, visit the site below:
+For more information, visit the site below:

 Thank you,
 Robin